saulpierotti/markdown_notebook/SSB.md

 	* The symmetry in question is the up-down symmetry
 	* The breaking happens with the formation of magnetic domains containing aligned magnetic moments
 	* As temperature increases, thermal motion scrambles the aligned domains
-	* Above the Curie temperature of the material, thermal motion overpowers the alignment of the domains and symmetry breaking does not occurr
+	* Above the Curie temperature of the material, thermal motion overpowers the alignment of the domains and symmetry breaking does not occur+r
 * Polya's urn is also an example of symmetry breaking
 	* An urn contains a red ball and a green ball
 	* A ball is extracted, and 2 balls of the same colour are returned to the urn